suryasuresh91/MachineLearning/README.md

 # MachinevLearning
-Train CIFAR 10 Dat set using Convolution Networks and Transfer Learning
+Train CIFAR 10 dataset using Convolution Networks and Transfer Learning